Creating a Draftsman Template

 3. The Choose Planned Item Revision dialog will appear.
 Use this to choose the target Draftsman Document/Sheet Template Item into the next revision (or an established revision in the Planned state) of which the sheet will be saved, then click OK.

-If the target Draftsman Document/Sheet Template Item doesn't exist, you can create it through the Choose Planned Item Revision dialog on-the-fly in the chosen Workspace folder by right-clicking in the revision list region of the dialog (or, if the folder does not contain any item yet, by clicking the Add an item control) and selecting the Create Item » Draftsman Document Template / Draftsman Sheet Template command.
+If the target Draftsman Document/Sheet Template Item does not exist, you can create it through the Choose Planned Item Revision dialog on-the-fly in the chosen Workspace folder by right-clicking in the revision list region of the dialog (or, if the folder does not contain any item yet, by clicking the Add an item control) and selecting the Create Item » Draftsman Document Template / Draftsman Sheet Template command.
 If doing so, be sure to disable the Open for editing after creation option (in the Create New Item dialog), otherwise you'll enter direct editing mode.

 4. The Edit Revision dialog will appear, in which you can define Name, Description, and add release notes as required.